Quasa

 Hello!

-The HIPAA Security Rule outlines technological security for protecting the transmission, storage, and use of electronic protected health information (ePHI).
+The HIPAA Security Rule establishes technical safeguards for the transmission, storage, and handling of electronic protected health information (ePHI).
+Under HIPAA, ePHI includes any identifiable health data that is created, received, or transmitted electronically by a covered entity.

 Also read: How to Start An E-commerce Business From Scratch